apache/infrastructure-website/content/pages/project-site.md

 Browse a <a href="https://github.com/getpelican/pelican-plugins/" target="_blank">collection of Pelican plugins</a> to find others that support functionality you want to add to your site.

-This<a href="https://github.com/search?q=topic%3Apelican+org%3Aapache&type=Repositories" target="_blank">GitHub query</a> returns ASF repositories
+This <a href="https://github.com/search?q=topic%3Apelican+org%3Aapache&type=Repositories" target="_blank">GitHub query</a> returns ASF repositories
 which have the `pelican` Topic.
 You can review them as examples of Pelican in action.

 #### Jekyll

-<a href="https://jekyllrb.com/" target="_blank">Jekyll</a> is a straightforward tool for developing blogs or static websites using Markdown, and it is easy to deploy the resulting website as Github Pages.
-There are many tutorials for doing this available online.
+<a href="https://jekyllrb.com/" target="_blank">Jekyll</a> is a straightforward tool for developing blogs or static websites using Markdown, and it is easy to deploy the resulting website as GitHub Pages.
+There are many tutorials online about doing this.

 #### Hugo